 Domingo Mata started his career with Schlumberger.
 He worked on numerous projects worldwide and most unconventional basins in the continental US.
 He held operational, technical, consulting and business development roles.
 As Stimulation Domain Manager, Mr. Mata led a multi-disciplinary team integrated by Geologists, Petrophysicists, Geomechanics and Reservoir Engineers.
 His team impacted $75-400 million in operations per year.
 The unit focused on maximizing well productivity and delineating asset development strategies.
 His experience encompasses 200+ completion procedures (for both oil/gas, vertical/horizontal wells) for 30+ operators across different basins.
 He completed 6+ field development plans to determine optimum number of wells per drilling unit.
 In some cases, results increased reserves up to 15 % and reduced completion costs up to $300k per well.
 He has peer reviewed 30+ domestic and international projects, designed and taught 20+ workshops and courses for engineering staff, and mentored 30+ engineers.
 Besides technical competence, Mr. Mata has a strong operations background, his field assignment can be summarized in no less than 300 fractured wells, 5,000 completed stages and 1 billion pounds of sand safely placed across the continental US.
 Mr. Mata has a strong commitment with the Oil and Gas industry, participating in several Production Symposiums, publishing dozens of papers, reviewing publications for Oil and Gas Journals and authoring a book chapter on completion optimization for Unconventional Resources (Chapter 8 – Hydraulic Fracturing treatment Optimization, and Production Modeling.
 Unconventional Oil and Gas Resources Handbook.
 Y. Zee Ma and Stephen Holditch.
 2015).
 He holds a B.S. in Mechanical Engineering from Universidad Metropolitana (Caracas, Venezuela) and a M.S. in Petroleum and Natural Gas Engineering from West Virginia University.

 A third generation Landman, Eric continues the legacy of his father and his grandfather who began his career in the Williston Basin in the 1950’s.
-Eric started in the field developing new and more efficient means of moving documents from courthouses to digital record systems, providing Landmen and clients with easy access to land and title information.
 For several years, Eric worked in the field as an independent Landman, negotiating oil & gas contracts in many of the ground breaking exploration and development plays in the Rocky Mountain Region.
 In 2011 he became a member of the Executive Management Team for a major oil & gas land company to lead new business development, foster client relationships, and manage the company’s leasing projects and field crews.
-In 2015 Eric began working on projects with Highlands Natural Resources.
-Finding this relationship with Highlands to be an ideal fit, Eric was hired full time to fill the role of Vice President of Land.
+In 2015 Eric began consulting on land projects with Highlands Natural Resources, and later that year joined the Company as Vice President of Land.
 At Highlands Eric oversees all matters relating to land including negotiations, contracts, title, leasing and GIS work.